kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

 I decided to post a [whishlist bugreport](https://lists.debian.org/debian-kernel/2021/11/msg00057.html) to improve kernel security in the Debian derivatives.

+## Conclusions
+1. The gcc -fzero-call-used-regs is most commonly used with used-gpr, it was recently added to the Linux Kernel.
+2. The option will identify volatile registers that has been touched by a function and zero them prior to return.
+3. Adding the option introduce new JOP gadgets by 13% and reduce the ROP gadgets by 36% in the Linux kernel.
+4. Commonly used ROP chain generators fail to produce chains automatically when the feature is enabled.
+5. Circumventions to the method exist using misaligned offsets that still produce usable gadgets.

 ## Acknowledgements
 I want to thank: